After border clashes and fire balloons, Israel strikes Gaza.

 The Gaza health ministry said that 11 Palestinians were injured in the fighting, three of whom were hit by live fire.

-Omar Hassan Abu al-Nile, a 12-year-old Gaza boy who died of his wounds after being shot by Israeli soldiers during border hostilities a week ago, was laid to rest earlier Saturday.
+Omar Hassan Abu al-Nile, a 12-year-old Gaza boy who died of his wounds a week after being shot by Israeli forces during border confrontations, was laid to rest hours ago.

 Gazans initiated a protest movement in 2018 calling for an end to Israel’s blockade and the right for Palestinians to return to the territories they fled or were exiled from when the Jewish state was established in 1948.